 Youtube is one of the best places to start.
 They have a wide variety of sources to choose from.
 Everything from professional companies producing videos to a mom documenting their personal family trips.

 I always start with Youtube when I’m searching for videos about an upcoming family trip.
 We watch videos of families traveling together to a particular destination, informational travel guide videos, or Austin’s personal favorite–commercials!
+(Even the 15-second promos for SeaWorld get him all excited!)

 I don’t know what it is about commercials, but Austin LOVES them!
 They seem to instantly capture his attention and entrance him.
 Commercials are a great option, especially for younger kids, because they tend to have a lot of highlight information packed into a short amount of time.
 Your toddler may not want to watch a ten minute video of a family traveling somewhere, but he will watch five separate two-minute commercials back to back.